Health Of The US Housing Market

 Although all real estate is local, this Bloomberg Report with Jeff Taylor, Managing Partner of Digital Risk, sums up the overall U.S. new housing numbers, current mortgage rates and lending practices, and provides a glimpse of mortgage lending criteria in the near future.

-Buying, Mortgage information
+Buying Mortgage information

 Considering An FHA Loan?
 Better Hurry…Cost Going Up

 FHA loans are the largest source of low-down payment mortgages.
 A buyer with less than stellar credit can purchase a property with as little as 3.5% down.
 Starting April 1st, the FHA will institute it’s third increase since 2011 when it raises it’s premiums by 1/10 of a percent, or 10 basis points.
-Then, on […]

-Buying, Mortgage information
+Buying Mortgage information

 Fannie Mae and Freddie Mac: What Effect Will Phasing Them Out Have On Mortgage Market?

 Current consideration of phasing out Fannie Mae and Freddie Mac over the next 5-7 years has everyone in the real estate and mortgage markets speculating as to the effect it will have.
 Created after the depression to help people buy homes, these two entities and FHA, now buy or insure 97% of home loans.
-Some […]

-Buying, Mortgage information
+Buying Mortgage information Selling

 Mortgage Interest Deductions: Should They Be Eliminated?

 Since before I owned or started selling real estate, the mortgage interest deduction has existed and been one of the main benefits espoused for buying a home.
-In addition to building up equity, it has been argued that this is one of the deductions that is helpful for lowering taxes due, especially for individuals and […]
+In addition to building up equity, it has been argued that this is one of the deductions that is helpful for lowering taxes due, especially for individuals and couples with few other tax deductions.

 How Rising Mortgage Rates Affect Your Buying Power